-The ulnar nerve begins as part of the brachial plexus and branches off to become its own nerve near the front of the shoulder.
-From there, the nerve passes through the armpit, between a septum that separates the biceps and triceps muscles, then around the medial epicondyle, through the ulnar tunnel, the forearm, the wrist, and on into the hand and outer two fingers.
+The ulnar nerve separates from the bundle and branches off to travel its own pathway near the front of the shoulder.
+From there, the nerve passes through the armpit, between a seam that separates the biceps and triceps muscles, then around the medial epicondyle, through the ulnar tunnel, the forearm, the wrist, and on into the hand and outer two fingers.

-Of course, it is entirely possible that there will be multiple sites of nerve impingement in Ulnar Tunnel Syndrome, as there often are with other nerve-related conditions.
+It is entirely possible that there will be multiple sites of nerve impingement creating Ulnar Tunnel Syndrome symptoms, as there often are with other nerve-related conditions.

 To learn more about Ulnar Tunnel Syndrome, visit the following sections: